kubevirt/kubevirt/docs/container-register-disks.md

-To continue down the path of allowing users to introduce VM workloads into an existing kubernetes cluster with as little friction as possible, the next hurdle for us to overcome is tieing VM disk distribution into the same mechanism used by pods.
+To continue down the path of allowing users to introduce VM workloads into an existing kubernetes cluster with as little friction as possible, the next hurdle for us to overcome is tying VM disk distribution into the same mechanism used by pods.
 To do this, KubeVirt must have a way of storing and accessing VM disks using a container registry.